 The delivery of the roadmap changes will be supported by implementation of our digital strategy and our workforce strategy.
-A commitment was also given to ongoing engagement with staff, patients and the public as the changes and new
+A commitment was also given to ongoing engagement with staff, patients and the public as the changes and new ways of working are implemented.

 The Board approved the Strategy.
-The Board also recorded thanks to Dr Armstrong who has led the development of the long-term clinical strategy and the roadmap to deliver the strategy in the coming years, laying the foundations for sustainable, innovative and high-quality services in the future.
+The Board also recorded thanks to Dr Armstrong who has led the development of the long-term clinical strategy and the roadmap to deliver the strategy in the coming years, laying the foundations for sustainable, innovative and highquality services in the future.